ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 LangGraph is a powerful library that allows you to define and execute workflows (graphs) in a structured and modular way.
 It is particularly useful when working with Large Language Models (LLMs), enabling you to create complex AI-driven workflows with ease.

+## Why LangGraph?

+TODO: put in images show traditional code, a simple chain, and then a graph (with conditionals and stuff).
+Then describe how we both get more control of the workflow which gives us lots of power, but also that each of the nodes are easily pluggable modules to keep the code easy to work with and adaptable (which is ever so important for llms).

 ## Installing the langgraph libraries

 ```bash